 Share your feelings

-Don’t be shy about sharing your how you feel.
-Opening up to someone who has been through the same thing can be a great comfort after saying goodbye to your dog or cat.
+Don’t be shy about sharing how you feel.
+Opening up to someone who has been through the same thing can be a great comfort after the death of a pet.
 If you’d rather not talk to someone you know, The Society of Companion Animal Studies and the Blue Cross have created a Pet Bereavement Support Service.

-Volunteers at the Pet Bereavement Support Service are there to counsel and listen to pet owners who have been bereaved.
+Volunteers at the Pet Bereavement Support Service are there to counsel and listen to those coping with the loss of a pet.
 The volunteers, of all ages and backgrounds, have been through an intensive training programme to help people just like you.
 They take calls in their own home and will offer a listening ear, even if they can’t be there as a shoulder to cry on, to help you get through this hard time.

 When to get a new pet

-There’s no need to rush into getting a new pet after losing a pet.
-It is natural when you are coping with the loss of your cat to want to fill that ‘empty’ space, but it might not help.
+There’s no need to rush into getting a new pet after your loss.
+It is natural when you are coping with the loss of your pet to want to fill that ‘empty’ space, but it might not help.
 In fact, it’s a better idea to give yourself time to fully recover and obtain some closure.
 If you still feel the loss of your previous pet it could detract from what should be the start of a beautiful new relationship, a time when you and your new friend should be having fun getting to know one another.
-Dog bereavement will overshadow the happiness of meeting a new puppy, just as the loss of a cat makes it harder to immediately choose a new kitten or adopt a new cat.
+Pet bereavement will overshadow the happiness of meeting a new puppy or dog, just as the loss of a cat makes it harder to immediately choose a new kitten or adopt a new cat.

 Any new pet you bring home deserves a chance to develop their own personality and earn your love without living in the shadow of your previous pet, so when you do decide to get a new companion, avoid one that looks too similar.
 Ultimately, you must do what’s fair to both of them, and that means treating them with the respect they both deserve.

-It’s perfectly normal to grieve and feel upset when coping with the loss of your cat.
-You have just had to say goodbye to a much loved member of your family.
+It’s perfectly normal to grieve and feel upset when coping with the loss of your pet.
+You have just had to say goodbye to a much-loved member of your family.
 If you feel very depressed, you should talk to people who understand what you’re going through.
-Contact your GP and phone the Samaritans on 08457 90 90 90 (1850 60 90 if you’re in the ROI), or visit them at www.samaritans.org
+Contact your GP and phone the Samaritans on 08457 90 90 90 (1850 60 90 if you’re in the ROI), or visit them at www.samaritans.org.